 SUNY New Paltz competes for attention with other academic institutions in a world filled with marketing messages from a wide variety of businesses and organizations.

-Reaching our audience, which includes prospective and current students, their families, alumni, faculty and staff, regional community members, government officials, the media, and other stakeholders) can be quite a challenge.
-As we engage with our local and regional communication environment, how do we establish our place in the market?
+Reaching our audiences (which include prospective and current students, their families, alumni, faculty and staff, regional community members, government officials, the media, and other stakeholders) can be quite a challenge.
+In this highly competitive communication environment, how do we establish our place in the market?

 Let us address that question by providing a deeper understanding of the College’s brand – the collection of visual and stylistic elements that helps SUNY New Paltz project a clear and consistent identity, with support from the entire campus community.

 Successful brands are built on awareness, repetition, ingenuity and an emotional connection that inspire people to feel a certain way.
 A brand purposefully tells a story that people remember, with the promise of delivering a concrete set of values and benefits.

 As you see in these examples, even glimpses of iconic brands are immediately recognizable.
 Companies seeking visual and emotional cohesiveness create a visual identity, such as a logo.
 These can communicate and amplify a branding strategy through physical and emotional cues.

 An essential part of our brand is the official New Paltz logo: a mark consisting of an icon, typography and color.

 The icon for the University can be evocative of many things – the nearby Shawangunk Ridge, the Atrium at the Student Union, or perhaps something more abstract, like an open door or an upward-pointing arrow.
 It has been designed to focus on our appealing location, our student-centeredness, the creative and forward moving environment in which our community members live and work.